Modules | C++

 Dynamic Size Polygons

-For meshes with variable vertex counts (mixed triangles, quads, n-gons), use tf::make_offset_block_range:
+For meshes with variable vertex counts (mixed triangles, quads, n-gons), create faces from offset and data arrays:

 dynamic_polygons.cpp

-// Offsets define block boundaries, data contains vertex indices
+// Offsets define face boundaries, data contains vertex indices

 tf::buffer<int> data = {0,1,2, 3,4,5,6, 7,8,9};